fabric8io/fabric8/readme-build.md

 * fab: Fuse Fabric
 * amq: Fuse A-MQ
 * esb: Fuse ESB
-* release: All of the above
+* all: All of the above

 Examples
 --------